Okay, first things first. You cannot become LEED certified – not unless you are a building.

 For LEED Green Associate exam, you can obtain study materials from the GBCI or read through materials from GBRI, a USGBC Education Partner.
 Exams are administered through a proctoring company called Prometric, which has testing centers in all major cities around the world.

-There is no time span required between taking the LEED Green Associate and AP exams, as long as you keep your Green Associate credential active and current; you can schedule them back-to-back if you prefer.
-But you are required to pass both the LEED Green Associate Exam and the AP exam to obtain the LEED AP credential.
+There is no time span required between taking the LEED Green Associate and the LEED AP exams, you can schedule them back-to-back if you prefer.
+Note that you are required to pass both the LEED Green Associate exam and the AP exam to obtain the LEED AP credential.

-Here, one should note that LEED credentials are valid for two-year periods.
-LEED Green Associate credential holders must acquire 15 hours of continuing education every 2 years to maintain their credential.
-LEED APs with a specialty must acquire 30 hours of continuing education every 2 years to maintain their credential.
-In addition to continuing education hours, individuals must also pay a biennial renewal fee to the USGBC.
+LEED credentials are valid for two-year periods.
+LEED Green Associate credential holders must acquire 15 hours of continuing education every two years, with three of these hours being specific, to maintain their credential.
+LEED APs with a specialty must acquire 30 hours of continuing education every two years, with six of them being specific, to maintain their credential.
+In addition to continuing education hours, individuals must also pay a biannual renewal fee to the USGBC.

 LEED Accreditation cost:

-The LEED Green Associate exam contains a fee of $200 for USGBC members, $100 for students and $250 for non-members.
+The fee to take the LEED Green Associate exam is $200 for USGBC members, $100 for students, and $250 for non-members.
 The LEED AP combined exam (LEED Green Associate Exam + LEED AP Exam) contains a fee of $400 for members and $550 for non-members.

 To only take the specialty section costs $250 for members and $350 for non-members.